 Age may be the deciding factor.
 Newborn puppies virtually have no coat at all and, at the 8-week point, when you may have bought your new puppy, his hair will be very short.

-His hair feels silky soft and is approx. 1 – 2 inches long but this can certainly vary.
+His hair feels silky soft and is approx. 1 – 2 inches long, but this can certainly vary.
 Your Pomeranian Puppy won’t grow long hair until he becomes an adult, complete with an adult’s coat length.
-The changes are usually finished once he is a one-year-old but, in some Pomeranians, it will continue until he’s 14 months old.
-Take good care of your puppy, make sure he’s groomed regularly and his coat will eventually grow out.
+The changes are usually finished once he is a one-year-old, but, in some Pomeranians, it will continue until he’s 14 months old.
+Take good care of your puppy, ensure he’s groomed regularly, and his coat will eventually grow out.

 Number 2: The Growth Phase

-How does a short haired Pomeranian dog finally end up growing an amazing, soft fluffy coat?
+How does a short-haired Pomeranian dog finally grow an amazing, soft fluffy coat?

 By the time your Pomeranian is 18 months old, he should have his full adult coat.

 Your dog may have areas (such as elbows and knees) that usually don’t have thick hair protecting them, so sores can easily be formed.
-It’s wise to put a soft clean blanket on the floor that he can lie on whenever he wants to do so without hurting himself.
+It’s wise to put a soft clean blanket on the floor that he can lie on whenever he wants without hurting himself.

 Buy a high-quality conditioner and shampoo.
-Bath him at least once a week unless he has been playing or running through a muddy puddle.
+Bath him at least once weekly unless he has been playing or running through a muddy puddle.

-Regularly brush and groom him because it will get rid of dead hairs that have been shed, and this will help improve his circulation and that encourages new growth and leaves a place for the new coat to come in.
+Regularly brush and groom him because it will get rid of dead hairs that have been shed, which will help improve his circulation, encourage new growth, and leave a place for the new coat to come in.

 Always use a blow dryer.
 Softly blot away excess water with a very soft towel.
 Then use the dryer to remove all the water and any dead coat.

-Then you just have to wait…until his adult coat is fully grown.
-Keep grooming gently and he’ll turn into a big soft ball of fluff.
+Then you have to wait…until his adult coat is fully grown.
+Keep grooming gently, and he’ll turn into a big soft ball of fluff.

 Number 3: Pomeranian Black Skin Disease (BSD)

 BSD is a common Pomeranian health issue.
 It adversely affects a dog’s coat.
-He loses hair and it can fall out in clumps all over his body, often in uneven areas and amounts.
+He loses hair, which can fall out in clumps all over his body, often in uneven areas and amounts.

 If a Pomeranian has BSD, there might be indicators before any hair is lost.
-His coat doesn’t look normal but it can be hard to explain what is wrong at that stage.
-It’s not a painful problem for your Pomeranian but, sadly, there’s currently no cure for this disease.
+His coat doesn’t look normal, but it can be hard to explain what is wrong.
+It’s not a painful problem for your Pomeranian but sadly, there’s currently no cure for this disease.

-Alopecia X can happen to a Pom dog of any age but is mostly likely to occur when he’s approx. two years old.
-If your Pomeranian has short hair all over his body, don’t assume he has this disease…Usually it’s simply caused by age, as previously mentioned.
+Alopecia X can happen to a Pom dog of any age but is most likely to occur when he’s approx. Two years old.
+If your Pomeranian has short hair all over his body, don’t assume he has this disease…Usually, it’s caused by age, as previously mentioned.

-If you Pom does have BSD, his skin may be highly sensitive.
-You’ll need to gently dab the balding spots with a sunscreen if you’re taking your Pom outside in the warm to hot weather for 15 minutes or more.
+If your Pom does have BSD, his skin may be highly sensitive.
+You’ll need to gently dab the balding spots with sunscreen if you’re taking your Pom outside in the warm to hot weather for 15 minutes or more.

 Number 4: Genetics